 Provide traffic signal equipment that meets the requirements of the Standard Plans and 603-2.
 The Engineer may approve used signal equipment if it is in acceptable condition.
 Replacement components for traffic signal cabinet assemblies will be provided by the maintaining agency.

-102-9.11 Portable Changeable Message Sign (PCMS): Use PCMSs or truck mounted changeable message signs that meet the requirements of Section 990 as required by the Plans and Standard Plans to supplement other temporary traffic control devices used in work zones.
-Ensure that the PCMS display panel is raised to a fully upright position and is fully visible to motorists.
-Reduce the intensity of the flashers when using PCMS at night.
-Use PCMS with a minimum letter height of 18 inches.
-For facilities with posted speed limits of 45 mph or less, PCMS with a minimum letter height of 12 inches may be used.

-For roadways with speed limits greater than 45 mph, the message displayed on the

-PCMS must be unobstructed from 800 feet.
-For roadways with speed limits of 45 mph or less,

-the message displayed must be unobstructed from 650 feet.

-Messages must have no more than two phases.
-The display time for each phase

-must be at least two seconds but no more than three seconds.
-The sum of the display time must

-be a maximum of six seconds.
+102-9.11.1 Temporary Signals for Lane Closures on Two-Lane, Two-Way Roadways: Temporary signals may be used, at the Contractor’s option, as an alternate to flaggers for lane closure operations on two-lane, two-way roadways in accordance with Standard Plans, Index 102-606.
+The Contractor’s Engineer of Record must provide the signal timing for the temporary signals.
+The District Traffic Operations Engineer must approve the installation and timing of temporary signals prior to beginning work.
+Adjust timing based on changing field conditions as approved by the Worksite Traffic Supervisor.
+Submit to the Engineer any timing changes that are reoccurring or last longer than 24 hours for District Traffic Operations Engineer’s approval Temporary signals can either be portable signals or span wire signals .
+Provide two signal faces for each approach.

-102-9.15 Temporary Traffic Detection and Maintenance: Provide temporary traffic detection and maintenance at existing, temporary, and new signalized intersections.
+102-9.12 Temporary Traffic Detection and Maintenance: Provide temporary traffic detection and maintenance at existing, temporary, and new signalized intersections.
 Provide temporary traffic detection equipment listed on the APL.
 Restore any loss of detection within 12 hours.
 Ensure 90% accuracy per signal phase, measured at the initial installation and after any lane shifts, by comparing sample data collected from the detection system with ground truth data collected by human observation.
 Collect the sample and ground truth data for a minimum of five minutes during a peak and five minutes during an off-peak period with a minimum three detections for each signal phase.
 Perform the test in the presence of the Engineer.

-102-9.16 Truck Mounted Attenuators and Trailer Mounted Attenuators: Furnish, operate and maintain APL listed truck mounted and trailer mounted attenuators in accordance with the manufacturer’s recommendations.
+102-9.13 Truck Mounted Attenuators and Trailer Mounted Attenuators: Use truck mounted and trailer mounted attenuators in accordance with the manufacturer’s recommendations and Standard Plans.

-For posted speeds of 50 mph or greater, use either truck mounted attenuators or trailer mounted attenuators that meet TL-3 criteria.
-For posted speeds of 45 mph or less, use either truck mounted attenuators or trailer mounted attenuators that meet TL-2 or TL-3 criteria.
+For existing posted speeds of 50 mph or greater, use either truck mounted attenuators or trailer mounted attenuators that meet TL-3 criteria.
+For existing posted speeds of 45 mph or less, use either truck mounted attenuators or trailer mounted attenuators that meet TL-2 or TL-3 criteria.

-Attenuators will not be paid for separately.
-Include the cost of the truck with either a truck mounted attenuator or a trailer mounted attenuator in Maintenance of Traffic, lump sum.
-Payment includes all costs, including furnishing, operating maintaining and removal when no longer required, and all materials, labor, tools, equipment and incidentals required for attenuator maintenance.

-102-9.17 Temporary Raised Rumble Strip Set: Use temporary raised rumble strips per the manufacturer’s recommendations and in accordance with Standard Plans, Index 102-603.
+102-9.14 Temporary Raised Rumble Strip Set: Use temporary raised rumble strips per the manufacturer’s recommendations and in accordance with Standard Plans.

-The temporary raised rumble strip may be either a removable striping type or a portable type.
+The temporary raised rumble strip type may be either a removable striping type or a portable type.
 Use a consistent type and color throughout the work zone.

-102-9.18 Automated Flagger Assistance Devices (AFAD): Furnish, install, maintain, remove, and relocate AFADs in accordance with the Plans, Standard Plans, Index 102-603, and APL vendor drawings.
+102-9.15 Automated Flagger Assistance Devices (AFAD): Furnish, install, maintain, remove, and relocate AFADs in accordance with the Plans, Standard Plans, Index 102-603, and APL vendor drawings.